FransiscoDot/react-environment/README.md

 - install webpack and webpack-dev-middleware, add webpack configuration and attached the bundle created by webpack to html
 - add webpack-dev-middlware to srcServer.js
 - install eslint and related modules, add .eslintrc.json for defined rules, add scripts for run lint and lint:watch
+- install react and react-dom
+- install babel-presect-react and add .babelrc
+- add App component and render in index.js